kora-projects/kora-docs/mkdocs/blog/en/kora-save-money-and-time.md

 ---

-## Baseline Footprint Is More Important Than Peak Throughput for Many Services
+## Baseline Footprint Is More Important Than Peak Throughput for Many Services { #baseline-footprint }

 Consider two types of services.